-Fuss & O’Neill was hired by the University of Connecticut to provide survey, civil, mechanical, and structural engineering services for the upgrade of underground steam and condensate piping on the Storrs campus.
+Fuss & O’Neill was hired by a State University to provide survey, civil, mechanical, and structural engineering services for the upgrade of underground steam and condensate piping on campus.

 Given the site’s limited space and conflicting underground utilities, we completed a comprehensive assessment of the steam distribution system, including survey, research of state records, and base mapping.
 We prepared a site plan that identified obstacles, anchor locations, and opportunities to drain vaults by gravity lines.